crabcanon/crabcanon.github.com/_posts/2017-06-13-javascript-design-pattern-facade.md

 #### 1. Introduction

 As one of the most widely used design patterns, Facade simplifies complex interfaces and decouples the abstract workflow from a client's real implementation.
 Just like you, I hate the general principle, so what does that exactly mean:dizzy_face:?
 I will explain this way: let's compare how people design a framework with how people use a framework.
 In order to fulfill all the pre-defined requirements, designers will usually break down a big system into a series of independent micro modules, and each module will be only responsible for one task.
 This is where those primitive interfaces come from.
 By contrast, in order to achieve a huge task, users have to integrate different modules together to form a complete logic workflow.
 This is why libraries such as [three.js](https://threejs.org/) and [jQuery](https://jquery.com/) exist.
-For example, you don't have to end up with one 3D scene rendering function that's hundreds of lines WebGL if you use three.js instead, which is only one line code!
-It means three.js actually wraps up the whole logic behind and simplifies complex interfaces provided by WebGL in order to achieve a rendering task which has the same abstract logic.
+For example, you don't have to end up with one 3D scene rendering function that's hundreds of lines WebGL by using three.js instead, which is only one line code!
+It means three.js actually wraps up the whole logic behind and simplifies complex interfaces provided by WebGL in order to achieve rendering tasks which contain a same abstract logic.

 Simply put, you could achieve the same task without using the Facade pattern.
 However, as an organizational pattern, it will make your life easier and more manageable.